farmOS/farmOS/docs/faq.md

 > How do I start using farmOS?

-Refer to the [Getting Started] page in the User Guide.
+Refer to the [User Guide] to get started with farmOS.

 > Does farmOS cost money?